10 Metrics To Measure Customer Satisfaction The Right Way

 9. Other needed services

-A small extra, but one that can make all the difference into the satisfaction of your customers:
+A small extra, but one that can make all the difference to the satisfaction of your customers:

 “Is there anything else we can do for you?”